ansys/scade-apitools/doc/source/user_guide/scripting.rst

 The behaviors described in the previous section have been used for a couple of decades for TCL scripts, and more recently, Python scripts.
-Python allows developing much more complex components and benefits from powerful IDEs such as PyCharm, VS Code, and PTVS (Python Tools for Visual Studio).
-Although it is not possible to develop GUI scripts in Python IDEs, SCADE provides some workarounds to the preceding constraints for command line scripts to allow usage of these IDEs.
+Python allows developing much more complex components and benefits from powerful IDEs such as PyCharm, Visual Studio Code, and PTVS (Python Tools for Visual Studio).
+Although it is not possible to develop GUI scripts in Python IDEs, SCADE provides some workarounds to the preceding constraints for command line scripts to allow for using these IDEs.

-In addition to the directories to be added to ``PYTHONPATH``, there is a ``scade_env`` module that must be imported before accessing any SCADE Python module.
+In addition to the directories to be added to the ``PYTHONPATH`` environment variable, there is a ``scade_env`` module that must be imported before accessing any SCADE Python module.
 The ``scade_env`` module emulates the context of the ``scade.exe -script`` command.
 It allows you to declare all the projects to load before using the SCADE APIs.

 .. note::
    The import of the ``scade_env`` module and the declaration of projects are ignored when